The Coin Harvey House

 Backstory and Context

 Coin Harvey was born in Buffalo Virginia, now West Virginia in 1851, and studied law while attending Marshall College in Huntington, West Virginia in 1867.
-He was admitted to the bar in 1870, and moved his law career to Gallipolis, Ohio in 1876.
+He was admitted to the bar in 1870 and moved his law career to Gallipolis, Ohio in 1876.
 It is unknown if Coin Harvey ever lived in the house he designed at 1305.
-Early in his career, Harvey agreed to represent a client that no other attorney would defend--a white man who married and African American woman.
+Early in his career, Harvey agreed to represent a client that no other attorney would defend--a white man who married an African American woman.
 At the time, interracial marriage was against the law in West Virginia and dozens of other states.
 Harvey practiced law in Cleveland, Ohio, Chicago, Illinois, and Pueblo, Colorado.
 In 1884, Harvey moved his wife and four children to Ouray, Colorado when he became the operator of the Silver Bell.
-Eventually the price of silver dropped, and Harvey once again moved his family to Pueblo, Colorado where he practiced law, sold real estate and developed the Mineral Palace.
+Eventually, the price of silver dropped, and Harvey once again moved his family to Pueblo, Colorado where he practiced law, sold real estate, and developed the Mineral Palace.

 In the 1890s, Harvey focused on the nation’s deflation issue and dedicated his time to the free silver issue.
 His enthusiasm for "free silver" was incorporated into both the Democratic and the Populist Party in the early 1890s.
 Harvey published Coin's Financial School, which quickly became the quintessential expression of the free-silver philosophy in the United States.
 The "free silver" idea suggested that American money should be backed by silver as well as gold.
-This would expand the money supply, make it easier to get loans at low interest, and cause mild inflation that would help borrowers.
+This would expand the money supply, make it easier to get loans at low interest and cause mild inflation that would help borrowers.
 Harvey's unique views on monetary issues led to the nickname "Coin".
 Harvey campaigned for William Jennings Bryan during the 1896 presidential election, which gave way to Harvey’s political career.
 During the campaign, Harvey took interest in Arkansas because it had no large cities at the time, and purchased land around Silver Springs in 1900 to build a resort named “Monte Ne.”
 Harvey took a break from politics one he moved to Arkansas, and Monte Ne was completed in 1901; Harvey founded the Ozark Trails Association in 1913 to promote the resort.
-Harvey made continual efforts to promote his resort for nearly 20 years, however the resort was foreclosed in the 1920s.
+Harvey made continual efforts to promote his resort for nearly 20 years, however, the resort was in a state of steady decline by the early 1920s.

 Jean McClelland, "Renovations continue at Coin Harvey house," Herald-Dispatch, April 26, 2015 (accessed 9/25/16)/ http://www.herald-dispatch.com/features_entertainment/renovations-continue-at-coin-harvey-house/arti...